waynemonteiro97/Lazor_Project_Group10/README.md

 The Block function in the class Grid will create a random permutation of the available blocks and movable spaces in the grid and give this permuation to the lazor_path function to solve it.
 The axes are : horizontal direction is the x axis and vertical deriction is the y axis.
 The lazor_path checks if for the the given placement of blocks all the lazors hit all the sinks/ holes or not.
 As soon as it comes across the right grid,the simulation stops and it prints out the correct grid which is the solution to the board.

-For visual appeal we generated a GUI image (which will be saved in the same directory along with a txt file with the same information) for the solution where: dark grey blocks as - empty positions (o's) white blocks as - reflect blocks (A's) black blocks as - absorb blocks (B's)
+For visual appeal we generated a GUI image (which will be saved in the same directory along with a txt file called solution_textfile.txt with the same information) for the solution where: dark grey blocks as - empty positions (o's) white blocks as - reflect blocks (A's) black blocks as - absorb blocks (B's)